marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### Question 5: Analysis

-Using the weighted average this table shows how
+Utilizing weighted average helps in understanding the prevalence of this illness per county by adjusting for the varying numbers of people covered by the three payer types.
+Weighted average helps to provide a more accurate overall percentage that reflects the county as a whole rather than treating each payer type equally regardless of the population size.
+Because of this, we can see that Amador county has approximately 19.31% of it’s population having High Blood Pressure.
+Without the weighted average, these reflections of High Blood Pressure prevalence in each county shown may not have been as accurate.

-## Question 6: In the year 2021 what was the count of individuals by payer type?
+## Question 6: In the year 2021 what was the total rate of individuals by payer type?

 ``` r
 q6 <- health_df %>%